blobotic/notes_public/european_history/2_renaissance.md

 	- Sforza dukes in Milan
 	- narrow oligarchies ruled Venice and Genoa
 - Niccolo Machiavelli, *The Prince* (1513) - dreamed of the citizens of Italy uniting under patriotism, found his heroes in the kings Ferdinand of Aragon, Louis XI of France, and Henry VII of England
-	- emancipated politics from theology and moreal philosophy
+	- emancipated politics from theology and moral philosophy
 	- effective rulers and governments act only in their own political interest
 	- while bad, it was how successful rulers behaved
 	- considered unduly cynical